kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 2) Asking questions and asking for clarification about what the speaker is saying.

 3) Reiterating in your own words what you think they meant in order to clarify meaning and understand intentions.
+(This is called paraphrasing)

 4) Paying attention to body language, gestures, and tone of voice.